Coroner

 Release Hours:

-8:00 am - 4:30 pm, Monday - Friday.
-No releases on county holidays.
+Daily: 8:00 am – 4:30 pm, Monday through Friday.
+There are NO releases on County holidays.

 Unidentified and missing persons Facebook Page